hlubenow/python_scripts/gimphtml2pythoncode.py/README.md

 ### gimphtml2pythoncode.py 1.0

-`gimphtml2pythoncode.py` converts a sprite-image, that's exported from GIMP as "HTML table", to Python code.
+This script converts a sprite-image, that has been exported from GIMP as "HTML-Table", to Python code.

 I'd like to create sprite image code for my Pygame-games with GIMP.
 When in GIMP I